gmvoit/just-the-docs/extensions/MultiphaseGas.md

 ## Objectives

 Multiphase gas algorithms for **ExpCGM** need to be modestly scoped, because detailed modeling of a multiphase medium requires computational methods far beyond the sophistication of the **ExpCGM** framework.
 Remember that the framework's primary objective is to represent the global structure of a galactic atmosphere so that its coupling with the central galaxy can be modeled.
 It tracks how cosmological accretion augments the atmosphere's total energy $E_{\rm CGM}$ and mass $M_{\rm CGM}$.
 It determines how radiative losses reduce $E_{\rm CGM}$ and allow some of the accreted gas to enter the central galaxy.
-It also accounts for the central galaxy's feedback response to that gas supply.
+It also accounts for the central galaxy's feedback response to its gas supply.
+(See the [Regulation](/ExpCGM/descriptions/Regulation) page for details.)

 An **ExpCGM** algorithm for an evolving multiphase atmosphere should therefore focus on how the atmosphere's inhomogeneity affects $\dot{E}\_{\rm CGM}$ and $\dot{M}\_{\rm CGM}$.
 For example, atmospheric density contrasts can enhance radiative losses and boost the galaxy's gas supply.
 They can also alter how turbulent dissipation or shock fronts convert the atmosphere's kinetic energy into heat.